Creating a Profitable Amazon Advertising Campaign

 Outside of these three types of keyword matches, you can also add in Negative Keywords.
 These include words that you do not want to appear in search queries that display your ads.

-• Example: If your company only sells men’s shoes, you may consider adding “women”, “ladies” or “girl” as negative keywords.
+Example: If your company only sells men’s shoes, you may consider adding “women”, “ladies”, or “girl” as negative keywords.
 This will help you avoid customers who are on Amazon for the specific purpose of buying women’s shoes.

 4.)
 Determine Your KPI’s

-In order to decide which campaigns/keywords are performing most efficiently, you should track the amount of revenue your ads are generating in comparison to the amount their spending.
+In order to decide which campaigns/keywords are performing most efficiently, you should track the amount of revenue your ads are generating in comparison to the amount they're spending.
 The most common metric used for this purpose is called Advertising Cost of Sales (ACoS).

 Amazon describes ACoS as “the percentage of direct sales you made from Sponsored Product ads, or the overall brand sales you made from Sponsored Brands that resulted from your advertising campaign.
 This is calculated by dividing the total sales from advertising.”

 In addition to ACoS, there are a handful of other metrics used to determine campaign success.
-These KPI’s include: Impressions, Clicks, Sales, Units, Cost-per-Click, Conversion, and Click-Through-Rate
+These KPI’s include: Impressions, Clicks, Sales, Units, Cost-per-Click, Conversion, and Click-Through-Rate.

-By analyzing your KPI’s, you leave no doubt as to the outcome of your advertising efforts; whether you are making profits, just breaking even or actually losing money.
+By analyzing your KPI’s, you leave no doubt as to the outcome of your advertising efforts; whether you are making profits, just breaking even, or actually losing money.

 5.)
 Optimize and Adjust